Are you an adviser? Go to Unbiased Pro

 There are different loan plans, but usually, your plan depends on when you started your studies.

-Or, if you started your course after 1 September 2012, you are on Plan 2.
+Or, if you started your course between 1 September 2012 to 31 July 2023, you are on Plan 2.
 Under this plan, you start repaying your loan once you earn over £27,295 a year.
 You will repay 9% of your income over this amount.
+Any balance left on your student loan will be wiped 30 years after the April you were due to start repaying.

 You should look at your monthly payslip to see whether you are repaying your student loan and, if so, exactly how much you are paying.